kogakure/website-gatsby-stefanimhoff.de/content/showcases/kogakure/index.md

 <Row variant="bigLeft" marginBottom>

 I redesigned my [Martial Arts Online Magazine](https://www.kogakure.de/) in 2017.
-Additionally I moved the website from _Jekyll_ (as static page generator) to [Hugo](http://gohugo.io/).
-I used **CSS Grid Layout** throughout the website, the homepage has **12 different grids**.
+Additionally, I moved the website from _Jekyll_ (as static page generator) to [Hugo](http://gohugo.io/).
+I used the **CSS Grid Layout** throughout the website, the homepage has **12 different grids**.

-I removed clutter by removing some background patterns, added new hover animations for images and container, added new buttons and a new pulsing heart animation for the donation section.
+I removed clutter by removing some background patterns, added new hover animations for images and containers, added new buttons, and a new pulsing heart animation for the donation section.

 I added **Service Worker** and full offline support for the website.
 The source programming is available on [GitHub](https://github.com/kogakure/website-hugo-kogakure.de).